 What is the Maximum Loan Amount for the SSS Calamity Loan?

-Every time disaster strikes — whether it’s a typhoon, earthquake, or volcanic eruption — many Filipinos turn to the Social Security System (SSS) Calamity Loan for immediate financial relief.
+Every time disaster strikes " whether itTMs a typhoon, earthquake, or volcanic eruption " many Filipinos turn to the Social Security System (SSS) Calamity Loan for immediate financial relief.
 But a common question among members is:

-This matters because knowing the maximum loanable amount helps you plan your finances, manage expectations, and prepare documents before applying.
-In this article, we’ll break down how the maximum SSS Calamity Loan is computed, who can qualify, and how you can check your estimated loan using the SSS Calamity Loan Calculator.
+This matters because knowing the SSS Salary Loanⓘ program.
+This figure is not arbitrary; it is computed based on the memberTMs average Mo?" title="The Loanable Amount is the maximum cash amount a member may borrow under the SSS Salary Loan program.
+This figure is not arbitrary; it is computed based on the memberTMs average Mo?">maximum loanable amountⓘ helps you plan your finances, manage expectations, and prepare documents before applying.
+In this article, weTMll break down how the maximum SSS Calamity Loanⓘ is computed, who can qualify, and how you can check your estimated loan using the SSS Calamity Loan Calculator.

 What is the SSS Calamity Loan?

-The SSS Calamity Loan Assistance Program (CLAP) is a special short-term loan designed for SSS members in areas declared under a State of Calamity by the government.
+The SSS Calamity Loan Assistance Program (CLAP) is a special short-term loan designed for SSS members in areas declared under a State of Calamityⓘ by the government.

 This is separate from the SSS Salary Loan, although they have similar features.